digital-asset/daml/templates/quickstart-finance/README.md

 You can then open Daml Studio by running `daml studio`, or build the project using `daml build`.

-To run the project, run `daml start`.
+To run the project, run `daml start` (which also builds the project).